Pitchfork Music Festival

 These perspectives gave me good insights on how to create an effective campaign that increases engagement with new and existing audiences.

 When developing the visual identity, I knew that I wanted to push myself past the more minimal aesthetics that I typically steer toward.
-As a result, much of the visual inspiration that I pulled from the project was very colorful, had a good deal of texture, and strayed away from traditional grid structures.
+As a result, much of the visual inspiration that I pulled from the project leaned more maximalist, with punchy colors and more textured.

 The palette for the campaign is composed of bright, punchy, contrasted colors that are slightly abrasive and eye-catching.
 The imagery is strongly tied to the palette, as all images used are desaturated and then have a color applied.
 Using various blending modes, the gritty textures on the image mixed with the typeface create an ample amount of noise.